naufalarifk/c0-backup/src/shared/repositories/README.md

 ## Structure

 - Repositories are structured as linear dependencies, beginning from BaseRepository and ending with CryptogadaiRepository.
 The full chains is: CryptogadaiRepository <- LoanPlatformRepository <- LoanUserRepository <- LoanBorrowerRepository <- LoanLenderRepository <- LoanTestRepository <- FinanceRepository <- UserRepository <- DatabaseRepository
+- Repository names are made of 2 parts: {Scope}{Subject/Actor}.
-- Repository's method names are each consists of 3 parts: {Subject/Actor}{Predicate/Action}{Object/Target}.
+- Repository's method names are each consists of 2-3 parts: {Subject/Actor}{Predicate/Action}{Object/Target}.
 Each method represents a use-case.
-- Repository names are made of 2 parts: {Scope}{Actor}.
 - The main PostgreSQL schemas are defined in `src/shared/repositories/postgres/*.sql`.
 - The database implementations are `InMemoryCryptogadaiRepository` and `PgRedisCryptogadaiRepository`.
 Both implement the `CryptogadaiRepository` abstract class.